fiji-hpc/hpc-datastore/doc/DESCRIPTION.md

 The most interesting feature is the version mixing during which the *DatasetServer* fetches chunks from the highest version available.
-This way, one can update (i.e., upload into a new version) only a portion of the image (e.g., only chunks that display any part of an embryo, or chunks into which a scale bar was in-printed) but have the ``locally-updated'' image composed and displayed.
+This way, one can update (i.e., upload into a new version) only a portion of the image (e.g., only chunks that display any part of an embryo, or chunks into which a scale bar was in-printed) but have the "locally-updated" image composed and displayed.
 The other use case is simply the ability to have revisions, to create new and delete old.

 The versions are chosen with the `versionasstr` parameter in the macros, or the GUI dialog windows.